delguanzon/portfolio/README.md

 ## Known Bugs

-* GitHub Pages will sometimes not display background image and FontFace from CSS file
+* GitHub Pages will sometimes not display background image and FontFace from CSS file, if this happens clear your cache or open in a new private window

 ## License